compdemocracy/polis/README.md

 Since Clojure is slow to start though, you may find it easier to run the `runner/-main` function (see the `test` directory) from within your REPL process.
 There are rough units tests for most of the basic math things, and one or two higher level integration tests.
 Looking forward to setting up `clojure.spec` and some generative testing!

+## Configuration / Environment variables

+There are a number of variables for tuning and tweaking the system, many of which are exposed via environment variables.
+The ones you're most likely to need to tweak for one reason or another:

+* `MATH_ENV`: This defaults to `dev`, and is not exported by the `herokuConfigExport` script.
+  This is meant for local development environments.
+  This should be set to `prod` or `preprod` for production and preproduction server environments in particular.
+  This flag controls which mongo buckets data gets exported to.
+* `INITIAL_POLLING_TIMESTAMP`: This is where the poller starts polling.
+  Any conversation which does not have any activity after this timestamp will not be loaded or recomputed.
+  However, any conversation which has vote or moderation activity occurring after the given timestamp will be loaded in full.
+  This is to prevent old inactive conversations from being loaded into memory every time the poller starts.
+  This timestamp is incremented periodically to keep server memory load down.

 ## Licensing